-Description Adds virtual volumes to a volume group.
+Description Adds volumes to a volume group.

+This command applies to virtual storage only.
-To add a volume to a volume group, the volume must be in the same pool and have the same mappings as all other members of the group.
-This means that the volume must be mapped with the same access and port settings to the same initiators, hosts, or host groups.

-You cannot add a virtual volume to a volume group that is in a replication set.
+To add a volume to a volume group, the volume must be in the same pool.
+You cannot add a volume to a volume group that is in a replication set.

+Volume groups cannot be mapped.

-Minimum role manage
+Minimum role standard

 Syntax add volume-group-members

-volumes volumes
+volumes <volumes></volumes>

-volume-group
+<volume-group></volume-group>

-Parameters volumes volumes
+Parameters volumes <volumes></volumes>

-A comma-separated list of the names or serial numbers of virtual volumes to add to the specified volume group.
+A comma-separated list of the names or serial numbers of volumes to add to the specified volume group.
 A name that includes a space must be enclosed in double quotes.

-volume-group
+<volume-group></volume-group>

 The name of an existing volume group.
 A name that includes a space must be enclosed in double quotes.

 Examples Add existing volumes Vol0002 and Vol0003 to existing volume group VolumeGroup1.

-add volume-group-members volumes Vol0002,Vol0003 VolumeGroup1
+add volume-group-members volumes Vol0002, Vol0003 VolumeGroup1

 See also create volume-group

 remove volume-group-members

 show volume-groups

 show volumes